GreaterGoodCorp/SuperHelper/CONTRIBUTING.md

 3. If you've changed APIs, update the documentation.

-4. Ensure the test suite passes.

-5. Make sure your code lints.
+4. Make sure your code lints.

-6. Issue that pull request!
+5. Issue that pull request!

 ## Technical details